OPENING HOURS 7 days

 ‘Red Falstaff’ (eater) crisp and juicy, very heavy yield, frost resistant flowers, good storage,

-‘Worcester Permain’ (eater) # sweet, juicy orange red fruit, early ripening, best eaten straight off the tree, John Butterworth and Willie Duncan recommend it highly, but Jim McColl has no time for it.
+‘Worcester Permain’ (eater) sweet, juicy orange red fruit, early ripening, best eaten straight off the tree, John Butterworth and Willie Duncan recommend it highly for west and borders.

 Many pears fruit well in Scotland, provided the blossom is not frosted, though in wet summers and high rainfall areas, trees do suffer from severe scab which will need to be sprayed.
 Some are self-fertile or partly self-fertile (marked), others require a pollinator.
 Quince A rootstocks produce large trees up to 3-4m while Quince C is a somewhat dwarfing stock giving a slightly less vigorous (2-3m) tree.
 In colder areas, pears may need the warmth of a south-facing wall to protect blossom and to ripen fruit fully.